neurdb/neurdb/README.md

-## Debug Rust Extensin for training
+## Debug Rust Extension for training

 After updating the codebase, run the following